-The following tutorial explains how to add a context menu item that enables a Linux user to open files as the root user when browsing their file system using nautilus.
-This script feature allows the user to navigate their file system and open or edit any file or directory as the root user of the system.
+The following tutorial explains how to add a context menu item that enables a Linux user to open files as the root user or administrator when browsing their file system using nautilus.
+This feature allows the user to navigate their file system and open or edit any file or directory as the root user or admin of the system.
 It's a perfect solution for those that are not completely comfortable using terminal commands.

 How to add a user to the sudoers list so that we can give a user root access.
 Believe it or not, this is a fairly common question and in all reality the answer is quite simple.
 Adding a user to the sudoers list on a fully installed Linux system such as Ubuntu or Debian is possible via the visudo command.
 Users in the sudoers group are allowed privileges to run commands and open files as a root user or administrator.
 In the following, I cover the simple process of adding a new root user.